Backup Generator Installations

 When you choose to work with Ampere Electric to install a backup generator you’re partnering with a small, local, company that has extensive experience in the electrical trades.
 We are licensed by the state of Utah and insured to work on the electrical systems inside of your home or building.

 As an owner/operated company you can have the peace-of-mind knowing that any electrical work we complete will meet or exceed local electrical safety codes.
-The work we do will be safe and reliable and we also back all of our work with a 1 year warranty on our workmanship.
+The work we do will be safe and reliable and we also back all of our work with a 1-year warranty on our workmanship.

-If you’d like to receive an estimate to install your backup or standby generator give us a call at 435-868-1940 or fill out our online contact form and someone will be getting right back to you.
+If you’d like to receive an estimate to install your backup or standby generator, give us a call at 435-868-1940 or fill out our online contact form and someone will be getting right back to you.

 Planning To Install A Backup Generator?